Astawowski/HomeLab/Architecture/palo-alto-ngfw-config.md

 ## 5. Policy-Based Forwarding (PBF)

-Policy-Based Forwarding is used to **force Internal-bound traffic coming from DMZ Zone into the IPsec tunnel**, regardless of routing table.
+Policy-Based Forwarding is used to **force Internal-bound traffic originating from DMZ Zone into the IPsec tunnel**, regardless of routing table.

 ### PBF rule logic: